 Akumal beach is a bay located 35 minutes south of Playa del Carmen.
 The bay is protected by a reef, creating the perfect calm environment to snorkel in.

 One of the main reasons why it’s such a popular snorkelling spot is due to the abundant number of turtles that swim around the bay.
 You’ll find three types of turtles here; Hawksbill, Loggerhead and Green.

 The incredible visibility of the water will allow you to get great views of the turtles as they glide past you or pop their head above water for a breath.

-Getting to Akumal is also a relatively easy task.
-You can choose to drive there yourself if you have a car, or hop on a Colectivo heading towards Tulum.
+Getting to Akumal is a relatively easy task.
+You can choose to drive there yourself if you have a car, or hop on a colectivo heading from Playa del Carmen to Tulum.
 Just make sure to tell the driver to stop at Akumal.
-This should only cost you 35 MXN ($1.70).
+This should only cost you 35 MXN ($2.00).

 The snow-white sand is sandwiched between vibrant palm trees on one side and calm turquoise waters on the other.